LoqmanSamani/mapk-pathway/README.md

 Folder Structure
 ------------------------------------------------
-• other/: Contains files and materials related to replicating the original study using the MRA approach, mirroring the methodology presented in the 2007 paper.
+• additional_resources : Contains files and materials related to
+replicating the original study using the MRA approach, mirroring the methodology presented in the 2007 paper.
- • petab_&_pypesto/: This folder is dedicated to our new approach, which utilizes the "petab" and "pypesto" tools.
+ • petab_&_pypesto : This folder is dedicated to our
+new approach, which utilizes the "petab" and "pypesto" tools.
 We have developed Python code to replicate the study's findings using this modern framework.